Do you have questions about the Master’s Degree Programme International Management at the Alpen-Adria-Universität?

 Registration – Application – Enrollment

 Registration: Here you create an user account, where you are able to apply for the master programme.
-All applicants must register for the entrance examination using only the online registration, which is accessible on the website of the Alpen-Adria-Universität Klagenfurt during the period from the 1st of March to the 15th of September (= application period)
+All applicants must register for the entrance examination using only the online registration, which is accessible on the website of the University of Klagenfurt during the period from the 11th of January to the 31th of July (= application period)

 Enrollment in person: Applicants who have successfully completed the entrance examination must enrol in person in the Admission Office by the 30th of November.